-V. ASC Operation and Key Demonstrations
+ASC Operation and Key Demonstrations

-Upon Sunpower's delivery of ASC convertors to GRC's Stirling Research Laboratory (SRL), the units go through a series of inspection activity, installation and checkout in specially designed test stations, and then each convertor goes through acceptance tests which serve as independent performance verification that the units meet the ASC product specification to compare to Sunpower's equivalent pre-delivery final performance tests.
-The accuracy and repeatability of such tests and data comparisons is much improved for the ASC-E3 build due to the development of the "Common Performance Hardware" (consistent low heat loss insulation and electrical heater package that each convertor is delivered in) and "net heat input analysis" (used to compare performance to the specification heat input taking into account heat losses through the test system), which are discussed in Ref.
-8 & 9.
+Upon Sunpower's delivery of ASC convertors to Glenn's Stirling Research Laboratory (SRL), the units go through a series of inspection activity, installation and checkout in specially designed test stations, and then each convertor goes through acceptance tests that serve as independent performance verification that the units meet the ASC product specification to compare to Sunpower's equivalent predelivery final performance tests.
+The accuracy and repeatability of such tests and data comparisons is much improved for the ASC-E3 build due to the development of the "Common Performance Hardware" (consistent low heat loss insulation and electrical heater package that each convertor is delivered in) and "net heat input analysis" (used to compare performance to the specification heat input taking into account heat losses through the test system), which are discussed in References 8 and 9.
 Development of an ASC life certification plan is being considered dependent on path forward post-ASRG.
 The objective of such a plan is to identify activities needed to provide key data required for ASC life certification through reliability analyses focused on relevant environment testing and continuous extended testing of flight-like convertors such as the ASC-E3 units.
-Notionally, these convertors would undergo activities that approximate conditions and durations expected of a flight unit including pre-delivery testing, acceptance and characterization testing, simulated integration and fueled storage phases (horizontal operation), simulated dynamic environmental tests including flight acceptance and launch vibration simulation, followed by simulated flight mission phases.
+Notionally, these convertors would undergo activities that approximate conditions and durations expected of a flight unit including predelivery testing, acceptance and characterization testing, simulated integration and fueled storage phases (horizontal operation), simulated dynamic environmental tests including flight acceptance and launch vibration simulation, followed by simulated flight mission phases.
 Figure 7 summarizes these activities and illustrates the progress made on the ASC-E3 convertors delivered to date.
 The total operating hours of each unit is segregated into the corresponding phases described.
-As shown, operation of ASC-E3 #1 and #2, which were integrated in the ASRG EU2, was halted due to performance anomalies observed during EU2 testing to allow investigation.
-Additionally, it should be noted that for ASC-E3 #5 and #6, Phase 3 testing is split into several yellow cells, each cell representing one of the four planned horizontal clocking configurations - they are currently in the third horizontal configuration.
+As shown, operation of ASC-E3 #1 and #2, which were integrated in the ASRG EU2, was halted due to performance anomalies observed during EU2 testing

-Delivery Total Serial Sequer 000 Date Hours Jenai Jequence 11/30/12 4,287 ASC-E3 #1 2,353 807 1 1,179 stopp 11/30/12 4,282 ASC-E3 #2 2,34 48 807 1,179 stopp ed 11/15/13 11,297 ASC-E3 #3 5,113 .3 9 43 2,000 3,241 ongoing 08/21/13 12,147 ASC-E3 #4 3,909 1 .7 2,00 0 1,732 943 3,546 08/22/14 5,732 ASC-E3 #5 3,272 865 867 728 ongo oing ongoing 08/22/14 5,735 ASC-E3 #6 3,275 865 867 7 728 ongoing 02/20/15 1,115 ASC-E3 #8 1,115 ong oing
+Delivery Total Serial Soquo 000 Date Hours Serial Sequence 11 /30/12 4,287 ASC-E3 #1 2,353 807 1, 1,179 e stopped 11 /30/12 4,282 ASC-E3 #2 2,34 48 807 1,179 stopp ed 11 /15/13 11,297 ASC-E3 #3 5,113 3 94 43 2,000 3 ,241 ongoing 08 /21/13 12,147 ASC-E3 #4 3,909 1 2,000 1,732 943 3 ,546 08 /22/14 5,732 ASC-E3 #5 3,272 865 867 728 ongoi ing ongoing 08 /22/14 5,735 ASC-E3 #6 3,275 865 867 728 28 ongoing 02 /20/15 1,115 ASC-E3 #8 1,115 ongo oing